ShayHill/vim9-scratchterm/README.md

 :ScratchTermV           Open a scratch terminal in a vertical split.

                                                 *ScratchTermUnfocused*
-:ScratchTermUnocusedV   Open a vertical scratch terminal but keep focus in the
+:ScratchTermUnfocusedV  Open a vertical scratch terminal but keep focus in the
                         current window.

                                                 *ScratchTermReplaceFV*